Sauna2000: Development

 Sauna2000 was developed by Amos Sorri, a Finnish developer based in Tokyo.
 Sorri was inspired to create the game after playing Control, a 2019 video game by Finnish developer Remedy Entertainment that features an inaccessible sauna.
 Sorri developed the game in a short timeframe of one and a half months, having been given the deadline by Haunted PS1 to include the game in the Demo Disc compilation.
 Following inclusion in the 2020 Demo Disc, Sorri launched a successful Kickstarter campaign on 23 June 2020 that reached its funding milestone the following month.

 Reception

 The demo of Sauna2000 received positive reception.
 Calum Fraser of Alpha Beta Gamer praised the game for its unusually bright horror tone, stating "it’s a fantastic game with a very unique setting and vibrant visuals that prove that you don’t need darkness and dimly lit corridors to scare people."
 The game was particularly popular with Finnish critics, who compared the game favorably to My Summer Car, a game with a similarly humorous interpretation of Finnish life.
-Samuli Leppäl of Iltalehti stated the demo "combines horror, humor and the beauty of a Finnish summer night into a psychedelic package".
+Samuli Leppälä of Iltalehti stated the demo "combines horror, humor and the beauty of a Finnish summer night into a psychedelic package".
 In September 2022, Sorri released a second demo, Sauna2000 Autumn Night Prelude, described as a "standalone experience that serves as an introduction to the full game", with new and separate content different to the original demo.
+The second demo is included in the 2022 Haunted PS1 Demo Disc: Spectral Mall compilation.